Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Along with Vienna and Salzburg, Innsbruck is one of the most popular stops for tourists in Austria.
 Salzburg and Innsbruck are often compared, and visitors wonder which of the two they should visit.
 Personally, we loved both, but for different reasons.

 While Innsbruck doesn’t have quite as beautiful of an old city as Salzburg does, Innsbruck has a more beautiful alpine backdrop, with the mountains looming right beside the city.
 Innsbruck is very much associated with winter sports, having twice hosted the Winter Olympics.
 It’s a perfect base for those who prefer to stick to the cities with their little ones but perhaps make a few easy day trips into the mountain areas surrounding the city.
-We loved our Airbnb apartment in Innsbruck, which had a fantastic view of the mountains around the city.

 For starters, you can cover the main sights of Innsbruck’s old town in half a day.
 Walking along Maria-Theresien-Strasse, the picture postcard main pedestrian street, is a must, while the Golden Roof, Innsbruck Cathedral, and Court Church are all worth a look.